STRESS – Emotional & Dietary – Part 4

 In the previous three blogs, we talked about various levels of stress – the good & the bad (eustress vs. distress).
 Eustress, according to Hans Seyle, is positive stress and can enhance one’s functioning; and that persistent stress that is not resolved through coping or adaptation should be known as distress.
 “The body itself cannot physically discern between distress or eustress.
 Differentiation between the two is dependent on one's perception of the stress, but it is believed that the same stressor may cause both eustress and distress.”
 Examples of eustress include: engaging in a challenge, playing sports, watching a scary movie, riding a roller coaster, etc.

 So what happens to our bodies when it is under distress?
 Let’s focus with the hormones ~ our stress hormones increase to continue their role to maintain and protect our vital systems, and at the same time, give us the tools we need, such as more blood, oxygen and sugar, to manage the stress.
 We are now ready to cope, fight, or run to survive when our body senses a threat to its balance (homeostasis).
-Unfortunately, each of our stress hormones has two faces: protective and destructive.
+Unfortunately, each of our stress hormones has two faces: one protective and the other destructive.
 When our stress system is constantly on the alert, we can experience their unwanted effects.
 Higher levels of the stress hormones can lead to disease.

 Stress hormones include: glucocorticoids (cortisol) and catecholamines (adrenaline & norepinephrine).
-When a part of our brain (amygdala) senses a threat, it sends out an alarm to another part of the brain called the hypothalamus (bridge between brain & endocrine system), which sends a message further down to the pituitary (hormone-producing) gland, which then sends a message (via the release of ACTH [adrenocorticotropic hormone] into the bloodstream) all the way down to the adrenal glands (top of the kidneys).
+When a part of our brain (amygdala) senses a threat, it sends out alarm bells to another part of the brain called the hypothalamus (bridge between brain & endocrine system), which sends a message further down to the pituitary (hormone-producing) gland, which then sends a message (via the release of ACTH [adrenocorticotropic hormone] into the bloodstream) all the way down to the adrenal glands (top of the kidneys).
 This is called the Hypothalamic Pituitary Adrenal axis or the HPA axis.
 The adrenal glands are responsible for releasing adrenaline, norepinephrine and cortisol.

 Adrenaline underpins our ‘fight or flight’ response by constricting blood vessels and making our heart pump faster to rush blood to the body and brain.
-This means our muscles are primed to run away or to stay & fight.
+This means our muscles are primed to run away or to stay and fight.

 Adrenaline in excess can lead to: